gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 Abraham is the guy after Vidhya, who has silently given support to everybody.
 When I started reading DExA's code, I'd keep bugging him for the things I didn't understand (which was pretty much everything).
 Everything was new to me, singletons, classes, abstractions, nodejs, and what not.
 I'd get impatient and go straight to him to understand it.
 He'd patiently send me back sometimes and ask me to spend a little more time to understand it.
 Best advice I took.
 He's the reason I'm comfortable reading code patiently now.
 Thank you Abraham for being a wonderful mentor for over a year.

+Dhani bhai was like a big brother all along.
+His presence was an instant sad mood killer.
+His voice itself echoed _Yo Bro, what's up_ kinda vibe.
+We shared, we shared well.
+He understands things.

 Prashant Baid, is a fascinating guy, more than anything else, he's curious and humble.
 I first saw him when Elan showcased the music box app during the tech friday, where he was accidentally addressed as Junior Associate, instead of Associate.
 I'd remember the night of the movie in office, wonderful wonderful night.
 I don't think the ones who were there talked about it much.
 But it was a really special night.
 He writes really interesting blogposts, and he should write more of them, more often.
 Oddly enough more than Shafeeq or Anusheel, it was him I got most comfortable with in a given time.
 We had had really interesting conversations, and I continue to look forward for more.

 Namrata was the sweetest of all.
 With the old songs on the bike, and her awesome doodling talent, I became good friends with her.
 We went to see Jeffrey Archer together, went on a bike trip along with Abin Pal - thebongboy, Ashutosh, Abhijeet and Yash bhai.
 It was a good ride.